leozotto/cypress-e2e-tests-showcase/README.md

-# 🧪 Cypress E2E & API Automation – Saucedemo
+# 🧪 Cypress E2E Automation – Saucedemo

 This project contains a complete Cypress test suite for **End-to-End (E2E)** scenarios on [saucedemo.com](https://www.saucedemo.com).
 The tests follow **best practices** using **custom commands**, clean structure, and are divided by features.